Skip to content

 EOF

-Now, post the session file to your CAS of choice:
+Now, post the session file to your CAS:

 Once you submit the session file, you just need to inject the CAS address into your Deployment manifest.
 To showcase that, we're creating a new Deployment: